Credit: Little Car Youtube Channel

 https://www.youtube.com/watch?v=TWC8LNWeswI

-A beautifully refurbished 8 Wheeled Foden Truck - donated Nov ‘23 by Bob Knapmam
+A beautifully refurbished 8 Wheeled Foden Truck - Donated November ‘23 by Bob Knapmam

 This simple application form was donated to our Tust in September 2024 by Keith Jones.
-It is around 60 years old.
+It’s around 60 years old

-We now have almost the full range of Gerry/Sylvia Anderson TV programme Dinky Toys on Display at our Maghull Heritage Centre
+We have the full range of Gerry/Sylvia Anderson TV programme Dinky Toys displayed at our Maghull Heritage Centre

 The History of Dinky Toys